TL;DR:

 46 – that’s how many push notifications an average US citizen receives (and most likely opens) per day.
-That’s twice more times than they open the fridge searching for food and twice more times than they touch their face to remember they’re real.
+That’s twice as many times as they open the fridge searching for food and twice as many times as they touch their face to remember they’re real.

 Yeah, push notifications have come a long way.
-But what about their derivatives – push advertisements?
-Industry trends hint that push ads are coming into their renaissance, and it’s about time to bet on this ad format in 2025.
+But what about their derivatives, push advertisements?
+Industry trends suggest that push ads are poised for a renaissance, and publishers and advertisers running their own Ad Server are already ahead of the curve.

 How so?
 How do push ads even work?
 What are their benefits?
-How to launch a push ad campaign in 2025?
-No time to waste – let’s find out!
+How to launch a push ad campaign?

 What is a Push Ad?